If a tendon injury has set you back, we'll help you move forward

-If you have been affected by a tendon injury we can help.
+If you have been affected by a tendon injury, we can help.
 If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.

 Recent Health and Safety Executive (HSE) research shows that there were 480,000 recorded cases of tendon injuries and other musculoskeletal disorders (MSDs) last year.

 A similar number of tendon injuries are seen each year by A&E departments.